WRK2009-Workflow/master-camel-connect/README.md

 **Phase 5: Implement your first CD Action**
   > **This phase is a hands-off self driven phase.
 It requires you to build a workflow that deploys your application to your defined infrastructure using Actions.**
   1. If you have gotten here, congratulations.
-  1. [Here](https://github.com/alwell-kevin/calculator) is an example of a Node app that is deployed to Azure using an action for CD.s
+  1. [Here](https://github.com/alwell-kevin/calculator) is an example of a Node app that is deployed to Azure using an action for CD.
-  1. Leverage GitHub Actions to push your build artifact to GitHub Package Registry.
+  1. Leverage GitHub Actions to push your application to GitHub Package Registry.
-  1. Leverage another Action to pull your artifact from GPR to your Infrastructure.
+  1. Leverage another Action to pull your artifact from GPR and deploy to your Infrastructure.
+  1. If you finish this step, congratulations you have completed the workshop.
+Please consider opening a Pull Request on this repo to enhance documentation for future attendees.
+You are free to exit the session or continue hacking on a personal project.
+Thank you!

 -------